 Of course, you can always safely opt for the sublingual form of B12 to give your brain and body a boost.

 I generally recommend a sublingual B12.
 One losenge daily can help you increase your energy, boost your mood, and support healthy detox (which makes for some awesome hormonal health).

 Injecting B12 directly into the bloodstream is an efficient option when treating B12 deficiency or addressing ongoing issues with fatigue, depression or decreased cognitive function.
 Shots are injected directly into the muscle (usually the glutes or upper arm) and are quick and relatively painless.

 Treatment plans may vary from one injection per month to several over a span of weeks, depending on the condition.
-Generally, 1,000 mcg of B12 is injected per session.
+Generally, injections are 1,000 mcg of B12 per session.

 You don’t have to have a chronic B12 deficiency to warrant a B12 shot; sometimes they’re prescribed as energy boosters for athletes or those who suffer from adrenal fatigue.

 Taking care of you

-I work with all of my patients to determine the most effective way to supplement to ensure optimal intake and absorption of targeted nutrients.
-If you think you might be deficient in B12 or would like to talk to a qualified practitioner about supplementation or dietary changes for vibrant health, visit our scheduling page.
+I work with all of my patients to determine the most effective way for supplementation.
+We want to ensure optimal intake and absorption of targeted nutrients.
+Do you think you might be deficient in B12?
+Would you like to talk to a qualified practitioner about supplementation or dietary changes for vibrant health, visit our scheduling page.

 If you are struggling with low energy, brain fog, decreased exercise tolerance, depression or anxiety, please download a free copy of my Hormone eBook to learn more about how nutrition and hormones may be impacting your health.